wildcatdb/wildcat/readme.md

 - Compaction and flushing statistics

 ### Force Flushing
-You can force a flush of all memtables to disk using the `Flush` method.
-This is useful for ensuring durability before performing critical operations.
+You can force a flush of current and immutable memtables to disk using the `Flush` method.
 ```go
 // Force all memtables to flush to SSTables
 err := db.ForceFlush()